NataliaVelasquez18/Employee-database/README.md

 # Employee Database with SQL

-Building a database in SQL using PostgreSQL, retrieving data according to business questions, and providing recommendations.
+Building a PostgreSQL database and extracting data for analysis.

 ---